bacovcin/ditransitive-scripts/README.md

 ditransitive-scripts
 ====================
+Two different things:
+1) Collection of R files for analysing failed change in Middle English for DIGS 2013 Proceedings paper.
+2) Collection of CorpusSearch queries for collecting data relevant to ditransitives in the history of English (folders: HeavyNP, ModernEnglish, NewModEng, OldEnglish, PosOrder, RomanceVerb); see description below for how to use the ModernEnglish/NewModEng/OldEnglish scripts (same general format for other folders)

 Scripts related to the study of ditransitive sentences (especially in English) - With both Modern English and Old English versions